The Best Motorcycle Insurance Companies in Florida (2025)

 How to get a motorcycle license in Florida

-• If you already have a Florida driver's license with a Class E designation and want to add a motorcycle endorsement, you'll need to complete a motorcycle safety course and find an authorized sponsor.
+• If you already have a Florida driver's license with a Class E designation and want to add a motorcycle endorsement, you'll need to complete a motorcycle safety course through an authorized company.

 You can choose either the Basic RiderCourse (BRC) or Basic RiderCourse updated (BRCu).
 You can find a course near you on the Florida Highway Safety and Motor Vehicles (FLHSMV) website.